 Body psychotherapy enables the brain to update its emotional wiring naturally (i.e. using the right brain), rather than willfully trying to impose change "from the top down" using thoughts (i.e. through the left brain).

 If you think of the times you've tried to make yourself feel (or not feel) a certain way, you'll see that using a left-brain strategy to change a right-brain-based emotion is a prescription for futility.

 Balance in the nervous system is restored only after these energies are discharged.
 Once this happens, the client is much more resilient in the face of life changes and emotional stress.

 Mind-body psychotherapy is designed to optimize how the right brain works and that automatically translates to better emotional self-regulation.
-We suspect it does this by "rewiring" areas that are impervious to left-brain directed therapies.
+We believe it does this by "rewiring" areas that are impervious to left-brain directed therapies**.

 As an example, the body-based symptoms of anxiety and depression are believed to be largely under the influence of the right-brain processes.
 This makes mind-body psychotherapy an effective solution for these types of conditions.

 Because the right-brain works continually behind the scenes (i.e. non-consciously) to regulate our moods and behaviours, it ultimately determines the quality of life.

 For the most part, traditional forms of counseling underestimate the transformative power of the right-brain.
 This is the reason why mind-body therapy, with its focus on right-brain processes, can offer holistic, quality of life improvements that are unattainable by traditional psychotherapy.